 Most of the inspiration you need is already on film, so start watching how the masters tell their stories and begin to formulate your own voice.

-For an indie film, financially you need to consider equipment, crew, locations, and postproduction.
+When thinking about the cost of making an indie film, you need to consider equipment, crew, locations, and postproduction.

 Since technology has pretty much democratized filmmaking, there’s no reason why your films shouldn’t look good.
 Many prosumer cameras and DSLRs can produce images of a high enough caliber to look cinematic.
 With the right planning and a good cinematographer, you could easily shoot a feature film on an iPhone.
 As long as your indie film looks and feels like a “real movie,” you’ll be taken seriously.
 It’s also the minimum criteria for the project to be commercially viable.

 If you can afford a Red or an Alexa camera, then do it!
 But don’t be discouraged by taking the Sony FS7 or Blackmagic URSA Mini Pro as second choices; even the Sony A7S II is a magical DSLR that’s very cheap but creates cinematic images—and it shoots in low light!
 Depending on how low-budget your indie is, you might not have lights and may want to consider shooting outside.
 If you need night scenes, a camera like the A7S II shoots in extremely low light.

 If you’re looking to build a skeleton crew of essentials, you need:

 - DP (director of photography)

 These are the behind-the-scenes people who may wear multiple hats on an indie film production.

 If you have a larger budget—or you’re just that charismatic—you can add: